-Note: Applicants completing all four years of a baccalaureate degree in the United States do not need the TOEFL or IELTS.
-Applicants who are in U.S. graduate programs are not exempt from the TOEFL or IELTS requirement.
+Note: Applicants completing all years of a baccalaureate degree in an institution where the primary language of instruction is English do not need the TOEFL or IELTS.
+All other applicants (including those who have attended graduate programs in the U.S. or less than 4 years in a U.S. undergraduate institution) are not exempt from the TOEFL or IELTS requirement.

 Are there additional English language requirements for non-native English speakers?
 Yes.
 All such students must achieve a satisfactory score (typically 55) on the SPEAK test, which is administered after admission upon arrival at UVA.
 (There is no change for this test.)